adeelahmed2005goolecompk-cmyk/AdeelAhmedGithub/READme.md

 cv2.desttroyeAllWindows.
 ```

-# Code No 2-)  THE IMAGE WHICH IS USED IN THE CODE:
+# THE IMAGE WHICH IS USED IN THE CODE:

 ![Alt Text](images/602.jpg)

-# Removing Background in an Image using OpenCV
+# Code No 3-) Removing Background in an Image using OpenCV

 ## Code